-The ADV7610 provides circuitry to monitor TMDS clock activity on HDMI port.
-The firmware can poll the appropriate registers for TMDS clock activity detection and configure the ADV7610 as desired.
-TMDS clock detection control is active as soon as the ADV7610 detects activity above 25 MHz on the TMDS clock input.
+The ADV7619 provides circuitry to monitor TMDS clock activity on each of its HDMI ports.
+The firmware can poll the appropriate registers for TMDS clock activity detection and configure the ADV7619 as desired.
+TMDS clock detection control is active as soon as the ADV7619 detects activity above a 25 MHz on the TMDS clock input.